toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/02-reference.md

 # API Definition
 The Deposit API enables Expedia partners to set, update or remove a property's deposit policy.

+If you are not familiar with how Expedia defines a Deposit Policy, please read the [Deposit Policy Overview in the FAQ & Guides section](guides.html#depositpolicyoverview) first, before attempting to use the API.

 <a name="authentication"></a>
 ## Authentication